-At MoMA, New York's Downtown 70s Art Scene Just Came Back To Life
+At MoMA, New York’s Downtown ’70s Art Scene Just Came Back to Life

 Another pertinent element is this.
 Ronald Reagan was inaugurated in January 1981.
 There are, of course, Conservative artists, as there are Conservative rockers, but it is hardly the norm.

-Hung close to the entrance of the show there are some pages from the Soho Weekly News, asking: 'What Is Your Opinion of President Elect Ronald Reagan and How Do You Envision the Next Five Years?'
-On another wall there are a couple of collages, featuring Reagan as well as Don Black, Head Wizard of the Klu Klux Klan, in front of a cross burning in Tuscaloosa, Ala.
+Hung close to the entrance of the show there are some pages from the Soho Weekly News, asking: “What Is Your Opinion of President Elect Ronald Reagan and How Do You Envision the Next Five Years?”
+On another wall there are a couple of collages, featuring Reagan as well as Don Black, Head Wizard of the Klu Klux Klan, in front of a cross burning in Tuscaloosa, Alabama.

 Some contributors to the Soho Weekly News questionnaire were more hostile than others to Reagan, but none wholly consumed by fear and loathing, and some were jocular.
 I mentioned this to a woman at the show.
 “We knew him as an actor,” she said, blithely.
 (Not a bad actor in our modern sense either.
 Do I need to point a finger here?)

-The exhibit includes a weekly changing bill of movie and video fare, including a film club that will show various notoriously clunky movies – Planet of the Vampires, The Gore Gore Girls – clear through till mid February, and a video program that promises everything from Haring and Scharf to The Scary Truth About Cockroaches and Landlords by Tessie Chua and Sur Rodney Sur.
+The exhibit includes a weekly changing bill of movie and video fare, including a film club that will show various notoriously clunky movies—Planet of the Vampires, The Gore Gore Girls—clear through till mid February, and a video program that promises everything from Haring and Scharf to The Scary Truth About Cockroaches and Landlords by Tessie Chua and Sur Rodney Sur.

-Another attention-getting element in the 'Club 57' show is an event flyer.
-It shows a cartoony head, with fingers stuck in ears, above the headline 'STOP CLUB 57.'
-It is dated 1981, and asked the block association to come to a meeting in another neigboring church, St Cyril’s.
+Another attention-getting element in the “Club 57” show is an event flyer.
+It shows a cartoony head, with fingers stuck in ears, above the headline “STOP CLUB 57.”
+It is dated 1981, and asked the block association to come to a meeting in another neighboring church, St. Cyril’s.

 This attempt to close down the club was unsuccessful, but just two years later Stanley Strychacki, angered by a wave of heroin usage that was disabling his staff, closed the place down anyway.